prantlf/astrobench/README.md

 * Publishes minified script and stylesheet to reduce page loading times.
 * Offers global functions `beforeBench` `afterBench`, `beforeSuite` and `afterSuite` to register setup and teardown callbacks for the tests.
 * Offers global functions `suiteOptions` and `benchOptions` to set options for all suites and benchmarks.
+* Can disable emphasizing the fastest test and showing by how many percent are the others slower.
 * Allows command-line usage via [astrobench-cli].

 ## With Installation